sensu/sensu-docs/content/sensu-go/5.14/reference/checks.md

 |proxy_entity_name|   |
 -------------|------
-description  | The entity name, used to create a [proxy entity][20] for an external resource (i.e., a network switch). `proxy_entity_name` binds the check to a proxy entity (or creates the proxy entity, if it doesn't already exist). required     | false type         | String validated    | [`\A[\w\.\-]+\z`](https://regex101.com/r/zo9mQU/2)
+description  | The entity name, used to create a [proxy entity][20] for an external resource (i.e., a network switch). `proxy_entity_name` binds the check to a proxy entity (first creating the proxy entity, if it doesn't already exist). required     | false type         | String validated    | [`\A[\w\.\-]+\z`](https://regex101.com/r/zo9mQU/2)